 The day job.

-An ambitious four-year project (2013-17) that will use digital technologies to bring together existing and new genealogical, biometric and criminal justice datasets held by different organisations in the UK and Australia.
-It will explore the impact of the different types of penal punishments on the lives of 66,000 people sentenced at The Old Bailey between 1780 and 1925, develop new and transferable methodologies for understanding and exploiting complex bodies of genealogical, biometric, and criminal justice data and create a searchable website.
+A searchable website that brings together existing and new genealogical, biometric and criminal justice datasets held by different organisations in the UK and Australia in order to explore the impact of the different types of penal punishments on the lives of c.90,000 people sentenced at The Old Bailey between 1780 and 1925.

 A fully searchable edition of the largest body of texts detailing the lives of non-elite people ever published, containing 197,745 trials held at London’s central criminal court.